You are viewing 1 of your 2 free articles

 Dubai's RTA launches tourist buses to Hatta

-Al Tayer added: “The RTA’s aerial taxi initiative aligns with the Dubai Self-Driving Transport Strategy, aimed at transforming 25% of total mobility journeys in Dubai into driverless journeys by 2030.
+Al Tayer added: "The RTA's aerial taxi initiative aligns with the Dubai Self-Driving Transport Strategy, aimed at transforming 25% of total mobility journeys in Dubai into driverless journeys by 2030.
 The RTA is working closely with the Dubai Civil Aviation Authority, General Civil Aviation Authority and Dubai Air Navigation Services to create a one-of-a-kind comprehensive framework for the operation of such vehicles in Dubai.
-This includes the development of legislation and setting clear specifications and standards for vehicle operators.
+This includes the development of legislation and setting clear specifications and standards for vehicle operators."

 HH Sheikh Mohammed approved the prototype design of the first aerial taxi vertiport to be located near the Dubai International Airport, which will be integrated with various modes of public transport.